 Firework Safety: Preventing & Treating Burns

-If a burn does occur and it is 3rd degree, DO NOT put butter, oil, ice or ice water on the burns.
+If a burn does occur and it is 3rd degree, DO NOT put butter, oil, ice, or ice water on the burns.
 That will cause more damage to the skin than good.
 If it is first or second degree, if you have colloidal silver, put that over the burned area.
-There are SO many benefits from using colloidal silver, see them below!
+There are SO many benefits to using colloidal silver, see them below!

-*First degree burns are like a sunburn affect only the outer layer of your skin.
+*First-degree burns are like a sunburn affecting only the outer layer of your skin.
 For a first-degree burn, soak the burned area in cool water for a few minutes.
 Then apply a burn gel, Apple Cider Vinegar, or aloe vera to the area.
 I prefer the Burn Jel Plus, as it did absolute wonders for my hubby’s hand when he burned it.
 You can also take ibuprofen or CBD Oil to alleviate the pain.

 *For Second Degree Burns, soak the burned area in cool water for 15-20 minutes.
 Use ointment from your first aid kit or the Burn Jel Plus and cover it lightly with dry gauze or a band-aid.
 Take ibuprofen.
 Keep an eye on it and if it looks like it is getting infected, go see a doctor.
 This is why firework safety is so important!

 *For 3rd Degree Burns, go to the hospital right away!
 Don’t try to treat it at all.
 If material or clothing is stuck to the area, leave it!
 Don’t attempt to pull it off you will only worsen the wound.
 When recuperating, be sure to drink plenty of water!!

 Always keep a hose near you AND a bucket of water.
 NEVER let your kids play with fireworks unsupervised, even the sparklers.
 Sparklers are one of the main things that burn kids each year, and pretty badly.
 I really hope this firework safety: preventing & treating burns, helps you!